 Marketing and Sales must answer the following questions:

-4) Who benefits from and buys the product? and
+- Who benefits from and buys the product?

 This is what alignment is all about.
 This is the most basic and critical level of integration between Marketing and Sales.
 Marketing and Sales must agree on these basic questions before any other decisions about the product or market are made.

-CPQ tools are beneficial in making sure that the decisions made with regard to product and market are built into the selling process and sales conversations during the selling process.
+CPQ tools are beneficial in making sure that the decisions made with regard to the product and market are built into the selling process and sales conversations.